Access to Information Policy

 Target audience: Public

-OTF is committed to transparency and accountability by providing the public, access to certain information in our custody and control, in order to enhance public trust in the administration of our agency and in our granting processes.
+The Ontario Trillium Foundation (OTF) is committed to transparency and accountability by providing the public with access to certain information in its custody and control, in order to enhance public trust in the administration of the agency and in its granting processes.
+As an agency of the Government of Ontario, OTF is required to abide by the Freedom of Information and Protection of Privacy Act (FIPPA).

 2.0 Purpose

-To ensure that OTF’s practices in responding to and processing formal access requests are consistent with the Freedom of Information and Protection of Privacy Act (FIPPA) Part II – Freedom of Information or Right of Access.
-This policy should not preclude providing information (excluding personal, third party or confidential information) in response to informal oral or written inquiries, or in the absence of a formal access request.
+To ensure OTF’s practices are consistent with the Freedom of Information and Protection of Privacy Act (FIPPA) Part II – Freedom of Information or Right of Access.

-• OTF provides the right of access to existing records, in whole or in part, that are in our custody or control except for limitations under FIPPA, such as allowable exemptions (e.g. privacy/personal information, third party information), exclusions, confidentiality provisions and if the request is frivolous or vexatious.
+OTF provides the right of access to existing records, in whole or in part, that are in its custody or control as per limitations under FIPPA, such as allowable exemptions (e.g. privacy/personal information, third party information), exclusions, confidentiality provisions and if the request is frivolous or vexatious:

-• OTF provides individuals with access to information about themselves, that is in our custody or control subject to exemptions and exclusions under FIPPA.
+• OTF provides individuals with access to information about themselves, that is in its custody or control subject to exemptions and exclusions under FIPPA.

-• All formal access requests must be in writing and include the name and contact information of the requester, details of the records being requested as well as the time period, and any other background/context that will assist in locating the requested records.
+• All formal access requests must be in writing and include the name and contact information of the requester, details of the records being requested as well as the date range for the records, and any other background/context that will assist in locating the requested records.

 • OTF will charge the allowable fees under FIPPA.

-• OTF will protect the personal information of the requester in third party notices and internally, on a need to know basis with OTF staff.
+• OTF will protect the personal information of the requester in third party notices and internally, on a need-to-know basis.

 • OTF will follow the allowable timelines under FIPPA for responding to formal access requests.